Really?

 So from that point of view, jikagumi is not legal.
 However, thanks to the vagueness of things in Japan, some tax authorities may allow a brewer to bottle it directly, and count the number of bottles multiplied by the volume of each.
 It should be the same thing, right?
 Indeed.
 And surely that is how some places are handling it.
 Prolly.

-Also, practically speaking, it is very labor intensive and a huge hassle to hold one bottle after another under a funnel gathering sake dripping from the fune1press.
+Also, practically speaking, it is very labor intensive and a huge hassle to hold one bottle after another under a funnel gathering sake dripping from the press.
 We are talking like 2500 bottles for an average sized tank of premium sake, one after another.
 One.
 After.
 Another.
 Sure, the whole batch need not be done that way, and only a few bottles could be labelled as such.
 But still: it’s “hassle city.”

 And in fact, when sake is pressed, it is first allowed to gather in a small holding tank called a kame, and as the kame is filled it is repeatedly pumped to a larger tank.
 So in truth, something called jikagumi would not even be allowed to gather in the kame.
 To not do this would call for changes and tweaks that would drastically affect the flow of things.